-- (a) The Transmitting Government and the Receiving Government have to specifically agree to such automatic exchange of information.
+(a) The Transmitting Government and the Receiving Government have to specifically agree to such automatic exchange of information.
 The Commentary to the OECD Model Income Tax Treaty and the Commentary to the UN Model Income Tax Treaty refer to automatic exchange of information, but do not require it.
-The EU Directive on the Taxation of Savings requires automatic exchange of income on certain interest paid within the EU to individuals resident within the EU (except for Austria, Belgium and Luxembourg which during an interim period impose a withholding tax). - (b) Automatic exchange of information would normally involve the transfer by the Transmitting Government to the Receiving Government of a substantial volume of data.
-In order for the Receiving Government to be able to process such information, such information should be ideally compiled based on the Taxpayer Identification Number ('TIN') used for taxpayers (companies and also individuals) by the Receiving Government.
-That would require the Transmitting Government to gather, compile, maintain and transmit such information ideally based on the TIN used by the Receiving Government.
-But the Transmitting Government may not be technically equipped to gather relevant information based on the TIN of the Receiving Government.
-The OECD has been working on the mechanics of automatic exchange of information: OECD Council Recommendation on the Use of Tax Identification Numbers in an International Context (C(97) 30 (Final) dated March 13, 1997; (ii) the OECD Council Recommendation on the Use of the Revised Standard Magnetic Format for Automatic Exchange of Information (C(97) 30 (Final dated July 10, 1997; and (iii) the OECD Council Recommendation on the Use of the OECD Model Memorandum of Understanding on Automatic Exchange of Information for Tax Purposes (C(2001) 18/Final).
+The EU Directive on the Taxation of Savings requires automatic exchange of income on certain interest paid within the EU to individuals resident within the EU (except for Austria, Belgium and Luxembourg which during an interim period impose a withholding tax).

+(b) Automatic exchange of information would normally involve the transfer by the Transmitting Government to the Receiving Government of a substantial volume of data.
+In order for the Receiving Government to be able to process such information, such information should be compiled based on the Taxpayer Identification Number ("TIN") used for taxpayers (companies and also individuals) by the Receiving Government.
+That would require the Transmitting Government to gather, compile, maintain and transmit such information based on the TIN used by the Receiving Government.
+The OECD has been working on the mechanics of automatic exchange of information:

-(c) Two countries (country X and country Z) may agree to implement automatic exchange of information.
-But the resident (corporate or individual) of country X may route the investment in country Z through a corporation in a third country, such as a country Y tax haven, as discussed above.
-Therefore, the resident of country X can 'defeat' the automatic exchange of information between country X and country Y agree on automatic exchange of information between them, and country Y and country Z agree on automatic exchange of information between them.
+(c) Two countries (country X and country 2) may agree to implement automaticexchange of information.
+But the resident corporate or individual of country X may route the investment in country Z through a corporation in a third country, such as a country Y tax haven, as discussed above.
+Therefore, the resident of country X can "defeat" the automatic exchange of information between country X and country Z, unless country X and country Y agree on automatic exchange of information, and country Y and country Z agree on automatic exchange of information.

-In summary, governments need to rely on exchange of information between them, in order to overcome the challenges to national tax authorities presented by globalisation and liberalisation.
-But implementation of effective exchange of information between governments, especially automatic exchange of information, is not an easy task.
-The EU Directive on the Taxation of Savings, if successfully implemented, could serve as a model for the automatic exchange of information between other countries.
+In summary, governments need to rely on exchange of information between them, in order to overcome the challenges to national tax authorities presented by globalization and liberalization.
+But implementation of effective exchange of information is not an easy task.